OpenEarable/open-earable/README.md

 }
 ```

-With this minimum sketch, all internal functionality is activated and the Open Earable becomes controllable via our [Dashboard](https://github.com/OpenEarable/dashboard), via [EdgeML](https://edge-ml.org/), and via the BLE API.
+With this minimum sketch, all internal functionality is activated and OpenEarable becomes controllable via our [Dashboard](https://github.com/OpenEarable/dashboard), via [EdgeML](https://edge-ml.org/), and via the BLE API.

 ### Defaults
 Since the SD card is used to facilitate the audio functionality and sensor data logging, certain file name defaults are already set in the firmware.